Guitar Center Return Policy: Here’s Everything You Gotta Know To Make a Return

 Be sure you pay attention to any issues with the guitar (before you buy) so you don’t run into any hassles when you try to make a return and they dispute the condition of the instrument.

-Yes, there are 2 major exceptions to the 45-day policy and here they are…
+There are 2 major exceptions to the 45-day policy that you need to be aware of…

 14 Days